 Josh: I’ve been waiting to say this publicly for years.
 Here’s what I want: Friday the 13th Part 3.5.

-Holiday: Hell, this is always a rough question.
-My favorite is Halloween, solely for the first 3 films in the franchise, but overall Halloween has the least amount of really great films all together.
+Holiday: Hell, this is always a tough question.
+My favorite is Halloween, solely for the first 3 films in the franchise, but overall Halloween has the least amount of really great films altogether.

 Freddy might have some of the hands down best films out of the franchises like the original NOES and New Nightmare, but then the ones that are bad, are so bad, past humorously bad and into, what-the-fuck-is-going-on-bad territory.

 Then we have Friday The 13th and while some of the films are silly, you usually got what you paid for with them (I’m mainly talking about the original series), and a few were fantastic.